The all-inclusive guide to making your child’s tooth fairy experience as magical (and educational) as possible

 Some parents like to pull out all the stops when it comes to the Tooth Fairy, while others take a more relaxed approach.

 Whatever you choose, at Dental Express, we’re here to celebrate your child’s progress and support them on their journey to a happy, healthy set of adult teeth.

 We hope this guide gave you some creative ideas to build a unique Tooth Fairy experience your little one won’t soon forget.

-And if you need family-friendly dental care, we hope to see you at one of our locations in the San Diego area soon!
+And if you need family-friendly get your kid excited about dental care, we hope to see you at one of our locations in the San Diego area soon!